Commercial Terms of Service

 Order means the Concord ordering document or selections made in the System by You indicating a Subscription Plan, a Seat type, and the quantity of authorized users per Seat, selected for Your account.

 Subscription Plan means the plan that allows You and Your authorized users to register for an account to use the System.
-Subscription Plans provide parameters of included features, permitted numbers of authorized users and API calls, and other usage parameters.
+Subscription Plans provide parameters of included features, permitted numbers and types of Seats and API calls, and other usage parameters.